dalvlex/ishi/README.md

 `echo 'vm.swappiness=10' | sudo tee -a /etc/sysctl.conf;`
 `sysctl vm.vfs_cache_pressure=50;`
 `echo 'vm.vfs_cache_pressure=50' | sudo tee -a /etc/sysctl.conf;`

-### Install ishi
-#### 1. Clone git repo and configure
-`git clone https://github.com/dalvlex/ishi /root/ishi`
-Ishi is meant to be used as root and installed under /root/ishi, probably it would work as another user with sudo, but this is not tested!
-**Don't forget to configure ishi in etc/settings**

-#### 2. Install crontab
-`crontab /root/ishi/etc/templates/crontab.template`

 ### Configure Amazon S3 backup storage (*optional*)
 1. Install **s3fs**